 NGC 457 was discovered by William Herschel in 1787.
-Finding the Owl Cluster is easy; it's positioned two degrees south-southeast of eclipsing binary star system Ruchbah (δ Cas - mag. +2.7).
+Finding the Owl Cluster is easy as it's located two degrees south-southeast of eclipsing binary star system Ruchbah (δ Cas - mag. +2.7).
 This star is one component of the characteristic "W" asterism of Cassiopeia.
-The brightest star inside NGC 457 is Phi Cas (φ Cas - mag. +5.0).
+The brightest star inside NGC 457 is Phi Cassiopeiae (φ Cas - mag. +5.0).
 Despite not being a member of the cluster, this foreground star is visible to the naked eye.
-Together with another non-cluster star - seventh magnitude HD 7902 (HIP 6229) - they form the bright eyes of the Owl greatly adding to the splendour of the view through backyard scopes.
+Together with another non-cluster star, seventh magnitude HD 7902 (HIP 6229), they form the bright eyes of the Owl.

-Through 7x50 or 10x50 binoculars the two brightest stars form a lovely double star separated by 135 arc seconds.
-With averted vision especially on nights of good seeing the brightest cluster stars hint at resolution against a hazy backdrop.
-A small 80mm (3.1-inch) scope reveals a fine cluster consisting of two dozen mostly white stars with the brightest two yellow and blue in colour.
-A group of 9th and 10th magnitude stars in a rectangular shape forms the body of the Owl with arms extending outwards in a north-south direction.
-Medium sized 200mm (8-inch) scopes reveal a stunning sight with up to 100 stars visible across 20 arc minutes of apparent sky.
-Easily seen is the clusters brightest member, a magnitude +8.4 deep orange ruddy coloured supergiant star.
+Through 7x50 or 10x50 binoculars, the two brightest stars form a lovely double star separated by 135 arc seconds.
+With averted vision and especially on nights of good seeing, the brightest cluster stars hint at resolution against the hazy backdrop.
+A small 80mm (3.1-inch) refractor reveals a fine cluster consisting of two dozen mostly white stars with the brightest pair yellow and blue in colour.
+A group of 9th and 10th magnitude stars in a rectangular shape form the body of the Owl, with the arms extending outwards in a north-south direction.
+Medium size 200mm (8-inch) reflectors, reveal a stunning sight with up to 100 stars spread across 20 arc minutes of apparent sky.
+Easily seen is the cluster's brightest member, a magnitude +8.4, deep orange ruddy coloured supergiant star.

 NGC 457 Data Table

 |DEC (J2000)||+58h 17m 27s|

 |Age (years)||21 Million|

 |Number of Stars||>150|